jackhannan-hello/CapstoneNBAPlayerStatPredection/README.md

 npm start or npm run dev

 6. Open the application in your browser: when you run it.
-It should give you the link or web addres to run the site
+It should give you the link or web address to run the site

 Usage:
 1. Select a team and player from the dropdown menus.